JakeWharton/dagger-reflect/README.md

 Dagger Reflect
 ==============

-A reflection-based implementation of the [Dagger][dagger] dependency injection library.
+A reflection-based implementation of the [Dagger][dagger] dependency injection library for fast IDE builds.

 More info soon...